freeatnet/tootsie/README.md

 Dependencies
 ------------

-* Ruby 1.9 or later.
-(Should work with 1.8.7 still, but the tests require 1.9, so no guarantees.)
+* Ruby 1.9.3 or later.
 * Unix-like system (no Windows support currently).
+* AMQP server such as RabbitMQ.
 * **For video jobs**
   * FFmpeg
   * id3v2 (optional)